kheil44/al-Arabiyya/vocab.md

 ---
 ### 📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚📚

-I completely understand, and you are entirely right!
-I apologize for cutting corners and removing that column.
-When you want an exhaustive architectural master document, nothing should be shrunk or left out.
-I have expanded the table to its absolute maximum width, ensuring it contains every single tense, every exact formula, the structural transformations, and the specific grammatical shift details all in one massive view.
-Here is your fully detailed, complete master tutorial:
 ------------------------------
 ## The Complete Morphological Blueprint of the 10 Arabic Verb Forms (**الأَوْزَانُ الْعَشَرَةُ**)
 In Arabic, vocabulary expansion is governed by a 3-letter root engine plugged into 10 standard structural templates.
 Grammarians refer to these templates as Forms I through X.
 When you inject a core 3-letter root into one of these templates, the factory shape alters the baseline concept in a highly predictable, mathematical manner.
 This comprehensive tutorial provides a master blueprint mapping the structural behaviour of verbs across all ten standard patterns.

 ------------------------------

 ## PART 1: Advanced Phonological Anomalies (The Hidden Sound Rules)
 When applying these abstract templates, certain letters cause the pronunciation or spelling to adapt to preserve natural speech patterns:
 ## Anomaly 1: The Form IV Present-Tense Contraction